 - weakened immune system

-TB meningitis is rarely found in the United States.
-In developing countries, children between birth and 4 years of age are most likely to develop this condition.
+TB meningitis is rarely found in the United States because of high vaccination rates.
+In low-income countries, children between birth and 4 years old are most likely to develop this condition.

-Symptoms of TB meningitis typically begin slowly at first.
+Symptoms of TB meningitis typically appear slowly at first.
 They become more severe over a period of weeks.
 During the early stages of the infection, symptoms typically include:

 - low-grade fever

 As the disease progresses, the symptoms will become more serious.
 Classic symptoms of meningitis (e.g., stiff neck, headache, light sensitivity) are not always present.
-The following symptoms are frequently seen:
+Instead, you may experience the following symptoms:

 - changes in mental status (confusion)